 On the psychological side: The other half, the psychological side, is equally important.
 This is where we examine our phobias, discussing:

-By addressing both sides of your aviophobia—rational and psychological—we ensure that you have everything you need to adopt the mindset and master the techniques proven to work for thousands of fliers just like you.
-With them, you too will be able to fly wherever you wish.
+By addressing both sides of your aviophobia—rational and psychological—we ensure that you have everything you need to understand why flying is so safe and manage your anxiety in a manner that works for thousands of anxious fliers just like you.
+With this mindset and the relevant techniques, you too will be able to fly wherever you wish.